cueopsbot-cuelogic/cueopsbot-cuelogic.github.io/README.md

 ## 4. Jenkinsfile
    - [Jenkinsfile](https://jenkins.io/doc/book/pipeline/jenkinsfile/)  is a text file that contains the definition of a Jenkins Pipeline and is checked into source control.
    - [Jenkinsfile](https://jenkins.io/doc/book/pipeline/jenkinsfile/) should be checked into each source control repository to build the Continuous Integration pipeline.
-   - A sample [Jenkinsfile](https://jenkins.io/doc/book/pipeline/jenkinsfile/) can be found [here](./Jenkinsfile) with detailed description.
+   - A sample [Jenkinsfile](https://jenkins.io/doc/book/pipeline/jenkinsfile/) can be found [here](./Jenkinsfile) with the       detailed description.